briandoconnor/synapse-tutorial-2023/tutorial-1.md

 * I think I want to upload some fake crams in the file upload step
 * fill in the assignment sections
 * fill in documentation links for more information
 * have my own notebook on my laptop just in case mybinder or collab don't work
+* spell check tutorial

 # Tutorial 1: Synapse Basics